Sailing Holiday: Costa Verde, the Atlantic coast of Portugal

-Gorgeous adventure sailing holiday down Portugal's less visited Atlantic Coast
+Gorgeous adventure sailing holiday down Portugal's Atlantic and Algarve coasts

-The Algarve on Portugal's south coast may get all the attention, but that is to miss out on this wonderful stretch of coast that is far more authentic and less affected by mass tourism.
-Beautiful islands, ancient forts, fresh fish and famous towns make for a superb trip and this is one of our real favourites.
+The Algarve on Portugal's south coast may get all the attention, but its Atlantic coast is equally wonderful.
+Less developed by tourism, it remains really authentic, with beautiful islands, ancient forts, fresh fish and famous towns.
 Come and discover a part of Portugal you will surely fall in love with.

 These are the available dates and routes.
 To book your place, please select the dates from the drop-down above the ‘Add to Cart’ button.

 - Start date / place: August 08 2022.
 Muros, Spain

 - End date / place: August 19 2022.
 Faro, Portugal